George Ryan (Irish-Danish businessman): Personal life

 On 20 September 1836, still unmarried, Charles Frederik Ryan had a son out of wedlock with Dorothea Rønnov.
-Born at Fødselsstiftelsen, he was given the name Eduoard Charles, The spelling of the first name was later changed to Edward.
+Born at Fødselsstiftelsen, he was given the name Edouard Charles.
+The spelling of the first name was later changed to Edward.
 Charles Frederik Ryan was later married to Johanna Henrika Witthusen (1820–1899) with whom he had daughters Catharina (Kate) Ryan (1849–1914) and Georgina Ryan (c.
 1851–).
 Charles Frederik Ryan died just 44 years old in 1859.

 Ryan died on 6 December 1861.
 In his will of 22 December 1859, Ryan left an inheritance of 100,000 Danish rigsdaler to Edward Chaarles Rønnov as well as the annual interests of another 100,000 rigsdaler administrated by Overformynderiet.
 Katharina (Kate) Ryan was married to Christian Rosenkilde Treschow (1842–1905), a chamberlain and owner of Frydendal Manor at Holbæk.